Amtrak Floridain

 Step into the dining car for a more formal dining experience.
 Sleeper passengers enjoy chef-prepared meals included in their fare.
 Coach passengers can also use the dining car; each meal costs a flat fee, but seating is limited.

-While in the dining car, you can enjoy hearty dishes like chicken, beef, or vegetarian entrees paired with fresh sides and delicious desserts.
+While in the dining car, you can enjoy hearty dishes such as chicken, beef, or vegetarian entrees, paired with fresh sides and delicious desserts.

 Meals include non-alcoholic drinks, and for dinner, the first alcoholic beverage with dinner is on the house.